etienne-85/esp-fw/README.md

 # esp32-remote-control
-`esp32-remote-control`, `esp32-controls-ota`, `esp32-gpio-ota`, `esp32-ws-controls`, `esp32-remote-gpio`, `esp32-full-remote`, `esp32-ws-rc-gpio`, `esp32-universal-controls`, `esp32-gpio-over-ws`
-Gpio over websockets project is an ESP32 firmware aiming to access and control GPIO pins remotely through websockets.
-It aims to be as generic as possible by externalizing hardware drivers implementation and significantly reduce device's firmware updates.
+Keywords: `esp32-remote-control`, `esp32-remote-gpio`, `esp32-remote-first`, `esp32-gpio-over-ws`,
+`esp-IO`, `esp-arch`

+`esp-fw` is an ESP32 firmware exposing low level feat remotely.

+Altough `esp32-fw` firmware can work standalone, it is specifically designed to work with `esp32-app` companion

+**Strength**

+- `HTTPS` server allowing use of `WSS` (secured web-sockets)
+- `WSS`  (besides real time communication ) allows use of externaly web hosted web-app `PWA` (progressive web application)
+- `PWA` hosted separately allows updating UI and logic without changing device's firmware

+## Concept
+**Remote first approach**

+Device is primarily controlled by client which can access and control GPIO pins remotely This allows hardware drivers externalization so firmware focuses purely on low-level generic actions, while client handles projects' specific logic and drivers implementation.

+Benefits:
+- genericity: reduces need for frequent firmware rebuild
+- confort: delegating implementation of project's specific logic and drivers on client side using more friendly scripting languages

+**WYSIWYG**
+ what you do/see on webapp reflects what happens on device.

-## Design and motivations
+## Features
-It is designed to:
-- heavily relies upon websockets to provide instant communication with device
-- to allow web app hosted separately to communicate with device by providing web secured connection
-- modular architecture making easy implementation of new services

-What?
-allow controlling pins remotely

-Why?
-- universal firmware reusable across projects: avoid building specific firmare version each time new hardware support is required
-- move all project's logic to high level language like javascript

-How?
- Drivers implemented outside device's firmware

-Requirement:
-- GPIO remote control capabilities
+- **GPIO-over-ws** provide real time remote access and control of GPIOs over websockets.
-    - requires websockets
-    - requires webservice
-    - requires network connection
+- **Network**  real-time (`WS`) and long range communications (`LORA`)

 Extra requirements  :
-- network settings load from external json configuration
+- load settings from external configuration file => requires `FS` (filesystem)
-    - requires Filesystem access
 - OTA firmware updater

-## Limitations

-- if you need device to work offline or perform independant tasks
--

 Built-in support for: